 The Internal Committee (IC) meets regularly towards reviewing issues raised and solved on harassment.
-It also submits its annual report as stipulated by the POSH Rules.
+It also submits its annual report as stipulated by the Prevention of Sexual Harassment (POSH) Rules.

 The Company has not received any complaints relating to harassment till date.